 In addition to maintaining and growing market share in prepaid mobile airtime top-up, our growth strategy is achieved through the introduction of new products and content.
 New product initiatives focus on products outside of prepaid mobile airtime top-up and processing, including gift card malls, prepaid debit cards, transport and digital content, including music, software and games.
 Strategic execution behind new products includes the development of relationships with global consumer product brands.
 This strategy leverages the global scale of the epay business allowing global brands to be sold in many or all of the countries in which we have a presence.
-Examples of global brands include Apple and Microsoft.
+Examples of global brands we distribute include iTunes, Google Play and Microsoft products.

-Telecommunications companies and retail companies have a substantial opportunity to increase revenues by diversifying the products and services currently offered to their merchant base. epay is deploying additional content through its POS network to retailers and distributors all over the world.
+Telecommunications companies and other content providers have a substantial opportunity to increase revenues by diversifying the products and services currently offered to their retailers. epay is deploying additional content through its POS network to retailers and distributors all over the world.
 The reach, capabilities and quality of the epay network are appealing as a global distribution channel.
 We are one of the largest worldwide multi-country operators, and have a distinct competitive advantage from the existing relationships that we maintain with prepaid content providers and retailers.